Dele Giwa: Death

 Later on 18 October, a day before the bombing, a staff of the DMI had phoned Giwa's house and asked for his office phone number from his wife Funmi.
 This same person from the DMI later called back to say he couldn't reach Giwa at the office and then put Col Akilu on the line.
 Ekpu alleges that Akilu asked Giwa's wife for driving directions to the house and when she asked him why he needed the directions he explained that he wanted to stop by the house on his way to Kano and he wasn't very familiar with Ikeja, he also offered that the President's ADC had something for Giwa, probably an invitation.
 According to Ekpu, this didn't come as a surprise because Giwa had received advance copies of some of the President's speeches in the past through Akilu.

 On the morning of 19 October, Giwa phoned Akilu to ask why he had been calling his house the previous day.
-Akilu had earlier called one of Dele Giwa's wife to request for his home address.
+Akilu had earlier called Giwa's wife to request for his home address.
 Akilu was alleged to have explained that he only wanted to tell Giwa that the matter had been resolved.
 Ekpu says Giwa replied Akilu that it wasn't over and that he had already informed his lawyer, Chief Gani Fawehinmi to follow up on the matter.
 Akilu then told Giwa that there was no need for that, that it wasn't a matter for lawyers and that he should consider the matter resolved.